opensearch-project/asynchronous-search/README.md

 ### Building from the command line

-1. `./gradlew build` builds and tests project.
+- `./gradlew build` builds and tests project.
-2. `./gradlew run` launches a single node cluster with the asynchronous search plugin installed.
+- `./gradlew run` launches a single node cluster with the asynchronous search plugin installed.
-3. `./gradlew run -PnumNodes=3` launches a multi-node cluster with the asynchronous search plugin installed.
+- `./gradlew run -PnumNodes=3` launches a multi-node cluster with the asynchronous search plugin installed.

+### Integration tests

-4. `./gradlew integTest` launches a single node cluster with the asynchronous search plugin installed and runs all integ tests.
+- `./gradlew integTest` launches a single node cluster with the asynchronous search plugin installed and runs all integ tests.
-5. `./gradlew integTest -PnumNodes=3` launches a multi-node cluster with the asynchronous search plugin installed and runs all integ tests.
+- `./gradlew integTest -PnumNodes=3` launches a multi-node cluster with the asynchronous search plugin installed and runs all integ tests.
-6. `./gradlew integTest -Dtests.class=*AsynchronousSearchRestIT` runs a single integ class
+- `./gradlew integTest -Dtests.class=*AsynchronousSearchRestIT` runs a single integ class
-7. `./gradlew integTest -Dtests.class=*AsynchronousSearchRestIT -Dtests.method="testSubmitWithRetainedResponse"` runs a single integ test method (remember to quote the test method name if it contains spaces)
+- `./gradlew integTest -Dtests.class=*AsynchronousSearchRestIT -Dtests.method="testSubmitWithRetainedResponse"` runs a single integ test method (remember to quote the test method name if it contains spaces)
+- `./gradlew integTestRemote -Dtests.rest.cluster=localhost:9200 -Dtests.cluster=localhost:9200 -Dtests.clustername="docker-cluster" -Dhttps=true -Duser=admin -Dpassword=admin` launches integration tests against a local cluster and run tests with security`./gradlew integTestRemote -Dtests.rest.cluster=localhost:9200 -Dtests.cluster=localhost:9200 -Dtests.clustername="docker-cluster" -Dhttps=true -Duser=admin -Dpassword=<admin-password>` launches integration tests against a local cluster and run tests with security

+### Backwards compatibility tests

+Note that while all backwards compatibility tests support the `-PcustomDistributionDownloadType=bundle` flag for testing with on the distribution bundle level, **only** changes previously published to the bundled distribution will be captured by these tests.

-8. `./gradlew asynSearchCluster#mixedClusterTask -Dtests.security.manager=false` launches a cluster of three nodes of bwc version of OpenSearch with async search plugin and tests backwards compatibility by performing rolling upgrade of one node with the current version of OpenSearch with async search plugin.
+- `./gradlew asynSearchCluster#mixedClusterTask -Dtests.security.manager=false` launches a cluster of three nodes of bwc version of OpenSearch with async search plugin and tests backwards compatibility by performing rolling upgrade of one node with the current version of OpenSearch with async search plugin.
-9. `./gradlew asynSearchCluster#rollingUpgradeClusterTask -Dtests.security.manager=false` launches a cluster with three nodes of bwc version of OpenSearch with async search plugin and tests backwards compatibility by performing rolling upgrade of all nodes with the current version of OpenSearch with async search plugin.
+- `./gradlew asynSearchCluster#rollingUpgradeClusterTask -Dtests.security.manager=false` launches a cluster with three nodes of bwc version of OpenSearch with async search plugin and tests backwards compatibility by performing rolling upgrade of all nodes with the current version of OpenSearch with async search plugin.
-10. `./gradlew asynSearchCluster#fullRestartClusterTask -Dtests.security.manager=false` launches a cluster with three nodes of bwc version of OpenSearch with async search plugin and tests backwards compatibility by performing a full restart on the cluster upgrading all the nodes with the current version of OpenSearch with async search plugin.
+- `./gradlew asynSearchCluster#fullRestartClusterTask -Dtests.security.manager=false` launches a cluster with three nodes of bwc version of OpenSearch with async search plugin and tests backwards compatibility by performing a full restart on the cluster upgrading all the nodes with the current version of OpenSearch with async search plugin.
-11. `./gradlew bwcTestSuite -Dtests.security.manager=false` runs all the above bwc tests combined.
+- `./gradlew bwcTestSuite -Dtests.security.manager=false` runs all the above bwc tests combined.
-12. `./gradlew integTestRemote -Dtests.rest.cluster=localhost:9200 -Dtests.cluster=localhost:9200 -Dtests.clustername="docker-cluster" -Dhttps=true -Duser=admin -Dpassword=admin` launches integration tests against a local cluster and run tests with security`./gradlew integTestRemote -Dtests.rest.cluster=localhost:9200 -Dtests.cluster=localhost:9200 -Dtests.clustername="docker-cluster" -Dhttps=true -Duser=admin -Dpassword=<admin-password>` launches integration tests against a local cluster and run tests with security

-When launching a cluster using one of the above commands, logs are placed in `build/testclusters/integTest-0/logs`.
-Though the logs are teed to the console, in practices it's best to check the actual log file.
+When launching a cluster using one of the above commands, logs are placed in `build/testclusters/<node-identifier>/logs`.
+Though the logs are tied to the console, in practices it's best to check the actual log file.

 ### Debugging